Black River-Matheson

 Black River-Matheson is a township in the Cochrane District of the Canadian province of Ontario.
 The municipality is astride the Black River, for which it is partly named.
 The Matheson railway station was serviced by the Northlander until 2012.
-Ontario Northland Railway services will be reinstated in 2026.

 Matheson was first known as McDougall's Chute after an early trapper.
-Renamed for Arthur J. Matheson (1842-1913), provincial Treasurer and M.P.P. for South Lanark.
-Became part of Timmins on January 1, 1973.
+Renamed for Arthur J. Matheson (1842–1913), provincial Treasurer and M.P.P. for Lanark South.

 Mining, forestry and farming are some of the principal industries in the area, augmented by outdoor tourism in the summer, such as fishing and hunting.
 There are three elementary schools within the municipality.

 Communities

-The communities in the township are Holtyre, Matheson, Ramore, Shillington, Val Gagné and Wavell.
+The communities in the township are Holtyre, Matheson, Ramore, Shillington, Val Gagné, and Wavell.
 The main community of Matheson is located at the intersection of highways 11 and 101.

 History

+Settlement of Matheson began in 1907 at the same time that the Temiskaming and Northern Ontario Railway was built in the area, and was originally called McDougall Chute, named after Baziel McDougall, a local trapper.
+It was renamed in 1912 in honour of Colonel Arthur J. Matheson.

 Prospecting started in 1909.
-The Croesus Mine (1914-1918) became "one of the richest mines in Canada," according to Barnes.
+The Croesus Mine (1914–1918) became "one of the richest mines in Canada".
 Gold was like "plums in pudding" and "one gold nugget was egg shaped, two inches long and one and a quarter across."
 A total of 16 companies operated in the Harker Holloway area from 1917 to 1925, including Harker Gold Mines.
 P.A.
 McDermott found a gold-bearing zone in 1922, which became American Barrick's Holt-McDermott Mine in 1988.
 Located in the Abitibi greenstone belt, the mine produced 60,000 ounces of gold in 1994.

 The Great Fire of 1916 left 243 dead.

+In 1945, the Township of Black River was incorporated, consisting of the geographic townships of Stock, Taylor, Carr, Beatty, Bond, Currie, Bowman, Hislop, and part of Walker.
+In 1969, the Township of Black River and the Town of Matheson merged to form the Township of Black River-Matheson, and in 1973, it was enlarged through the addition of Playfair Township and Kingham Improvement District.